|

 high-throughput protein arrays).

-high-throughput ELISA protein array systems.
+High-throughput ELISA protein array systems.

-atomic force
+Atomic force

 microscopy arrays (detects antibody-protein